jaredboice/daniel-san/README.md

             'EUR': 0.88 // 1 USD is worth 0.88 EUR
             'CNY': 6.75 // 1 USD is worth 6.75 CNY
         };
-        switch (futureSymbol) {
+        // maybe you have switch cases for different calculations
+        // eg. when switching your primary output currency symbol to some other symbol, you would need different calculations since the futureSymbol parameter would change
+        // (in this scneario, the futureSymbol parameters would no longer be 'USD', it would be whatever new currencySymbol you choose to use instead) switch (futureSymbol) {
         case 'USD': // converting amount (in this case the amount is in EUR since there is only one rule and its currencySymbol is EUR) to USD return amount * symbolEnum[currentSymbol];
-        default: // maybe you have switch cases for different calculations (when switching your primary output currency symbol to some other symbol) break;
+        default:
+            break;
         }
         return amount;